oceanproteinportal/data-file-templates/tabular/README.md

 Data files and metadata should be submitted to the [Biological and Chemical Oceanography Data Management Office (BCO-DMO)](https://www.bco-dmo.org/).
 Your data will be served from a Dataset Landing Page at BCO-DMO in addition to being imported into the Ocean Porotein Portal.

+If you have any questions about submitting data please Contact Us @ contact@oceanproteinportal.org or info@bco-dmo.org.

 ## Steps ##

 ### Format the data ###